malkawimahdi/bmp-filters/README.md

 $$O=\sqrt{Gx^2 + Gy^2}$$

-which generates 'O' the output for a given pixel channel which squares the result for each kernel, then adds that result and finally takes the square root to normalise the result.
+which generates 'O' the output for a given pixel channel, which squares the result for each kernel, then adds that result and finally takes the square root to normalise the result.

-If the result is greater than 255, the C function fmin is used to cap the output at 255.
+If the result exceeds 255, the C function fmin is used to cap the output at 255.

 ## Compilation

-A Makefile has been provided.
-To compile the program, clone this repository, enter the directory then:
+A GNU Make, Makefile has been provided.
+To compile the program, clone this repository, enter the directory, then:
 ```console
 mahdi@malkawimahdi:~$  make filter
 ```